 This course is designed to be flexible and entirely remote in order to accommodate disruptions to your health or schedule.
 It is more important than ever to stay on top of the course material and to manage your time accordingly.
 Self-pacing is absolutely critical.
 Attendance during weekly Zoom meetings is highly recommended.
-Watching videos and reading lecture notes is considered required for this course.
-Exams will be based largely upon the content of the lecture notes and videos, which we will discuss during our weekly meetings.

-Course content is organized into weekly modules, with roughly one lecture PDF and accompanying suite of videos for each class meeting.
-All of this will be made available on Canvas.
-Homework will be assigned weekly and is intended to keep you on pace.
+Watching videos and reading lecture notes is required.
+Exams and quizzes will be based largely upon the content of the lecture notes and videos, which we will discuss during our weekly meetings.
+Course content is organized into weekly modules and homework will be assigned weekly.
+It is intended to keep you on pace.
 Plan to devote 3 hours each week towards studying lecture notes and videos, and at least 3 hours per week on homework.
 Additionally there are (up to) two and half hours of Zoom meetings per week.